Xtrah/IT2810-P3/README.md

 ### Tests

 We have tested the application in multiple ways.
 Using [Jest](https://jestjs.io/) as a test runner, we tested utility functions using input and expected output.
 We made a simple render test for app using [testing-library](https://testing-library.com/docs/react-testing-library/intro/).
 With this we also tested user interaction on input.
 For test of displaying of data we used snapshot test, using [renderer](https://reactjs.org/docs/test-renderer.html).

+We have used [cypress](https://docs.cypress.io/) for end to end tests.
+These tests mimic user interaction, but are slower than unit and integration tests.
+We have tested the search input and the results, checking for input and expecting correct results.

 ## Backend